• Ban Pesticide Use in Schools

 • Host a standalone TV/livestream #GE2024 Leaders' Debate on the Climate & Biodiversity Emergency

 The climate and biodiversity emergency (and the wider global polycrisis it represents) is entirely different from all other issues in this general election campaign.
 It is global in scope, raising genuine existential risk for the stability of all human civilisation within the lifetime of young people already of voting age.
 It transcends and dwarfs the other “conventional” political issues: there can be no enduring solution to housing, healthcare, education, emigration, economic development, peace or justice unless there is a successful response to the climate and biodiversity emergency.
 For Ireland to play even its minimal fair share in such a global response would now require fundamental and disruptive changes in current political priorities.
 It is utterly impossible to do justice to this issue without a full debate devoted exclusively to it, and driven by an audience selected explicitly to represent future generations who are entirely reliant on the decisions being made now.
 "We need to focus every inch of our being on climate change.
 Because if we fail to do so, then all of our achievements and progress will be for nothing.
 And all that will remain of our political leaders’ legacy will be the greatest failure of human history.
 And they will be remembered as the greatest villains of all time because they have chosen not to listen and not to act." - Greta Thunberg, speech to the European Economic and Social Committee, February 2019.
-[Note: This initiative follows on a previous petition during the #GE2020 election campaign, initiated jointly by Nikki Ffrench Davis and Barry McMullin.]
-[Image credit: sculpture by Isaac Cordal, "Follow the leaders".]
+[Note: This initiative follows on a previous petition during the #GE2020 election campaign.
+Image credit: sculpture by Isaac Cordal, "Follow the leaders".]

 Created by Barry McMullin